miguel-conde/finSockets/README.md

 - Driver functions operating the APIs stored in GitHub.
 For security reasons, these functions will be under public scrutiny and restricted write access.
 - User credentials.
 Are local to each user.
 The package will support encrypting them with a keychain password that should never be stored in the same computer and treat them as sensitive material with an as-short-as-possible lifetime and never stored as plaintext.

-As you may have noticed, this a very ambitious goal.
+As you may have noticed, this is a very ambitious goal.
 A task that requires collaboration!
 So this is an opportunity to share everything I know about financial services with other people who know even more and put everything together for the following rewards:

 1. The package itself.
 Allowing to invest and create fintech business
 2. The package itself.
 Allowing others to correctly and efficiently use our fintech business